biolink/biolink-model/docs/update_date.md

 # Slot: update_date

-date on which thing was updated.
+date on which an entity was updated.
 This can be applied to nodes or edges

 URI: [biolink:update_date](https://w3id.org/biolink/vocab/update_date)